SoftUni-Internal/interactive-content/EN/08-Workshop/02-Problem-03.md

 // Video: 05.1: All-listings (Catalog) page

-This page displays a list of all listings in the system.
+This page displays all listings in the system.

 Clicking on the **details** button in the cards leads to the details page of the selected listing.

 [image assetsSrc="js-application-cartube-workshop-13.gif" /]

 If there are no listings, the following view should be displayed:

 [image assetsSrc="js-application-cartube-workshop-14.gif" /]

 Send the following **request** to read the list of ads:

 ```
 Method: GET